pawanvrize/the-call-center-radar/README.md

 - **The calls are scripted and polite.** The escalation lexicon fires on essentially none of them, so that attention factor rarely contributes and scores top out around 55 rather than 90.
-- **Mood shifts are reported conservatively.** Change-point detection runs on a partly prosodic signal, so it fires on rhythm changes in speech with no emotional content — a customer reading out an address.
-Where the shift turn is too short to quote, the system reports *no shift* rather than a claim it cannot evidence.
-That cut shift claims from 451 to 177 and took their verification rate from 33% to 86%.
+- **Mood shifts are reported conservatively — and currently that means zero.**
+  Change-point detection runs on a partly prosodic signal, so an unfiltered version fires on rhythm changes with no emotional content (a customer reading out an address) as readily as real distress.
+After filtering to substantive, citable turns and requiring a shift to land in genuinely negative territory, the honest result on this corpus is **0 mood shifts across all 1,441 calls** — these are scripted, uniformly polite transactional calls, and there is close to no negative mood present to find (mean turn mood +0.05, σ 0.18 across 8,866 scored customer turns).
+The detector is real and stays in the pipeline; demo it live via `/ingest` with a recording where the customer's mood actually turns.
+- **Resolution contradictions are also 0/1,441** for the same reason — the Resolution Reality Check regex was verified against synthetic positive and negative transcripts to confirm it fires correctly; this corpus simply has nothing for it to catch.